Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: The Transit Network Design Problem

-We use fractional measures $F_{un}$ and $F_s$ instead of absolute measures so that $C_c$ will tend to fall in the range $[0, 1]$ regardless of the size of the city graph.
-This is desirable for reasons relating to the numerical stability of neural net training.
-However, it has the drawback that if the city graph $C$ has very many nodes (large $n$), and if $\mathcal{R}$ violates only a few constraints, $F_{un}$ and $F_s$ may become vanishingly small compared to $C_o$ and $C_p$.
-This could lead to algorithms ignoring small numbers of constraint violations.
-To prevent this, we include the term $0.1 \delta_v$, which ensures that if any constraints are violated, $C_c$ cannot be less than 0.1, but it will be 0 if all constraints are respected.
-This ensures that even one violation will have a significant impact on overall cost $C(\mathcal{C}, \mathcal{R})$, no matter the size of the city graph.
+This definition implies that when there are no constraint violations, $C_c = 0$.
+We use fractional measures $F_{un}$ and $F_s$ so that usually, $C_c < 2$, as long as $MIN$ and $MAX$ scale roughly with $n$.
+However, it has the drawback that if $n$ is large, and if $\mathcal{R}$ violates only a few constraints, $F_{un}$ and $F_s$ may become vanishingly small compared to $C_o$ and $C_p$.
+This could lead to some constraint violations being permitted.
+To prevent this, we include the term $0.1 \delta_v$, which ensures that even one violation will significantly increase overall cost $C(\mathcal{G}, \mathcal{R})$, no matter the size of the city graph.

-$C_c$ does not penalize violations of constraints 2 and 4, because these constraints are enforced directly by the design of the \ac{MDP} detailed in \autoref{subsec:mdp}.
+$C_c$ does not penalize violations of constraints 2 and 4, because the \ac{MDP} detailed in \autoref{subsec:mdp} and the metaheuristic detailed in \autoref{subsec:evo_alg} are, by design, incapable of producing networks that violate these constraints.